Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sourabh Arya

-Perfect, sir.
-This is really helpful and really appreciate, you know, all the calls and all the insights you gave us over these calls and over all this year.
+Perfect.
+This is really helpful and really appreciate all the calls and all the insights you gave us over these calls and over all these years.
 Thank you very much.
-All the best.
+All the best, sir.
 Thank you.

 K. Srinivasan